binkley/homebrewery-files/witch.md

   Rustle the leaves, scratch the dirt, crackle the fire, fill the cup.

 - **Friends** <br>
   Briefly charm a creature to gain advantage on social checks.
-The charm is short &mdash; they remember.
+The charm is short&mdash;they remember.

 - **Gust** <br>
-  Shape a puff of air &mdash; slam a door, push a foe, ruffle robes, or carry a whispered word.
+  Shape a puff of air&mdash;slam a door, push a foe, ruffle robes, or carry a whispered word.
   A witch&rsquo;s breath made manifest.
   _(Xanathar’s Guide to Everything, WotC)_